zxtres/cores/zxspectrum/exp28/README.md

 # Changelog

+## Version 080923

+- Added second UART for faster and more reliable comunication with the RP2040 in the middleboard
+- Slowed down a bit the speed of core loading from flash, as some issues have been observed in some boards, about not being able to generate DP/VGA outputs

 ## Version 070823

 -   Fixed SRAM management.
 Now the core correctly detects and use the complete 2 MB SRAM chip.
 You should see that in the boot screen.